 I am gratified by our ability to quickly react, our strong foundation that stands resolutely against this test and, most importantly, our focus on people that has clearly been demonstrated throughout this process.
 Our experienced UK leadership team has worked together for many years.
 They and our managers and associates have risen to the challenge, and I am honoured to work with such a committed group of people.

-Looking forward, it’s extremely difficult to predict the ongoing impacts of COVID-19 and what the recovery will entail.
-As we consider what the return to our offices will look like, we continue to be first and foremost concerned with the health and wellbeing of our clients, wealth managers and associates, and the impact of our actions on our communities.
+As we enter into the next stage of our return to office, we continue to be first and foremost concerned with the health and wellbeing of our clients, wealth managers and associates, and the impact of our actions on our communities.
 The principles that have guided us thus far through this crisis – and that are rooted in the core values that drive us at all times – will remain.

 My best wishes to you and your families.